Do You Know What It Means?

 The Possible Downsides

-Every good thing comes with a couple downsides.
+Every good thing comes with a couple of downsides.
 In this case, it’s mainly cost.
-Impact resistant shingles can be more expensive than standard architectural shingles.
-When getting a new roof, your insurance company isn’t likely to upgrade to an impact resistant shingle either, so the difference falls on your shoulders if you choose these.
+Impact-resistant shingles can be more expensive than standard architectural shingles.
+When getting a new roof, your insurance company isn’t likely to upgrade to an impact-resistant shingle either, so the difference falls on your shoulders if you choose these.